asadkhalid305/multi-agent-movie-picker/README.md

-# Multi-Agent Movie Picker
+# Multi-Agent Movie Recommendation System

+_A production-ready Next.js application AND comprehensive learning resource for building multi-agent AI systems._

-_End decision fatigue.
-Get personalized movie and show recommendations in seconds._
+**End decision fatigue.
+Get personalized movie and show recommendations in seconds.**

-A Next.js application powered by a multi-agent AI system that understands natural language and delivers intelligent, context-aware recommendations.
+This project demonstrates how to build intelligent, context-aware recommendation systems using the [OpenAI Agents SDK](https://openai.github.io/openai-agents-js/).
+It serves as both a working application and an educational workshop for learning multi-agent architecture.

+---

+## 🎯 Two Ways to Use This Repository

+### 1. **Use the Working Application** (main branch)
+Clone and run immediately - get a production-ready movie recommendation system powered by multi-agent AI.

+**Perfect for:** Developers who want to see multi-agent systems in action, or those looking to build upon a working foundation.

+### 2. **Learn Multi-Agent Architecture** (template branch)
+Build the entire system yourself, step-by-step, with guided instructions.

+**Perfect for:** Engineers learning about AI agent orchestration, handoffs, tools, and guardrails.

 ---